autosome-ru/pasio/README.md

 Computation efficiency restricts us to integer values of `α` and `β`.
 Segment lengths are naturally integer, coverage counts (and total segment counts) are also integer because they represent numbers of cuts.
 `LogComputer` and `LogGammaComputer` store precomputed values and know how to calculate these values efficiently.

+## See also
+Predecessor of our approach — “[Segmentation of long genomic sequences into domains with homogeneous composition with BASIO software](https://doi.org/10.1093/bioinformatics/17.11.1065)”.